deepmodeling/DeePTB/docs/advanced/e3tb/advanced_input.md

 ```
 For `lr_scheduler`, please ensure the `patience` x `num_samples` / `batch_size` ranged between 2000 to 6000.

-When the dataset contraining multiple elements, and you are fitting the Hamiltonian, it is suggested to open a tag in loss_options for better performance.
-Since most DFT software would allow for a uniform shift when computing the electrostatic potentials, therefore, bringing extra degree of freedom.
-The `onsite_shift` tag allow such freedom and make the model generalizable to all sort of elements combinations:
+When the dataset contains multiple elements, and you are fitting the Hamiltonian, it is suggested to open a tag in loss_options for better performance.
+Most DFT software would allow for a uniform shift when computing the electrostatic potentials, therefore, bringing an extra degree of freedom.
+The `onsite_shift` tag allows such freedom and makes the model generalizable to all sorts of element combinations:
 ```JSON
 "loss_options":{
         "train": {"method": "hamil_abs", "onsite_shift": true},